kamalyusuf/itty-time/README.md

 ---

-Ultra-small (~450 bytes) library for simplifying date math and TTLs.
+Ultra-small (~430 bytes) library for date math and converting durations to and from strings.

 ## Features

 - Tiny.
-The entire library is ~450 bytes, or take only what you need.
+The entire library is ~430 bytes, or take only what you need.
 - Use text strings (including multi-part) to describe durations.
 - Add durations to dates.
 - Get human-readable durations from ms duration.